You may not even consider it, but most of us make use of at least one digital-to-analogue converter (more handily known as a DAC) every single day.

-While it’s true just about every piece of digital kit features a DAC, it’s just as true that not all DACs are created equal.
+While it’s true that just about every piece of digital kit features a DAC, it’s just as true that not all DACs are created equal.
 For starters, they might not support all file data rates.

 Poor converters can introduce unwanted noise during playback due to poorly designed circuitry, not to mention add extra distortion due to jitter.
 (Jitter is best defined as digital timing errors.
 The precise timing of a digital music stream is vital to high performance, and if that isn’t done properly - usually because of poorly designed digital-clock circuitry - performance suffers.)

 Jitter problems can arise every time a digital signal has to travel around a circuit board – and it’s particularly troublesome when the signal is transferred between devices.
 In recent years we’ve seen the rise of the asynchronous DAC, which takes over timing duties from any computer it may be connected to for just this reason.

 The digital clocks found in dedicated hi-fi DACs tend to be more accurate than those used in the average PC, so usually the conversion process will be performed more faithfully.

 Of course, to get the most from a DAC you need to start out with good source material – don’t expect miracles if all you’re throwing at a converter is 128kbps MP3s.
 In fact, better decoding of such a compressed signal can make any sonic shortcomings more obvious.

 You’ll hear optimum results with CD-quality content and above, which is best stored in FLAC, WAV or ALAC (Mac) lossless PCM formats, or alternatively DSD if you prefer...

 - MP3, AAC, WAV, FLAC: all the audio file formats explained